Graduate Studies Overview

 Mentoring

-Graduate students in the Department of Biological Sciences receive one-on-one training from their advisor and other faculty members chosen from inside and outside the department.
+Graduate students in the Department of Biological Sciences receive training from their advisor and their committee, who are chosen from faculty members within and outside our department.

 Research